Bryan-Rathos/coding-interview-arena/docs/cpp.md

 ```

 ## Templates
+- A mechanism to use types as parameters for a class or a function.
+- The compiler then generates a specific class of function when we later provide specific types as arguments.
 - Allow function and classes to have generic type.
 This allows a function or a class to work on many different data types without being rewritten for each one.
+- A class template can also be called a ```type generator```.

 ```
 template <class identifier> function_declaration;